ncreep/language_perils/_posts/2015-02-19-frinks-interval-arithmetic-for-the-masses.markdown

 sin[x] // => [-0.8414709848079, 1]
 ```

-(Note that Frink uses square brackets for function application/definition)
+(Note that Frink uses square brackets for function application/definition.)

-Although the interval definition syntax is a bit verbose, and likely to change later on, the usage is indeed transparent.
+Although the interval definition syntax is a bit verbose and likely to change later on, the usage is indeed transparent.
 That is, code written for regular values (like the code above) works with intervals without any modification.
-Also, as can be seen in the `x^2` and `sin` examples, applying a function to an interval is not as simple as applying the function to the interval's boundaries, but rather involves an actual analysis of the function's behavior on the given range.
+Also, as can be seen in the `x^2` and `sin` examples, applying a function to an interval is not as simple as applying the function to the interval's boundaries, but rather involves an actual analysis of the function's behavior on the given interval.

 And that's all we'll need for the purposes of this post.
-With this rudimentary knowledge of interval arithmetic we are now ready to try and flesh out the claim that interval arithmetic is magical.
+With this rudimentary knowledge of interval arithmetic, we are now ready to try and flesh out the claim that interval arithmetic is magical.

 ## Interval hat-trick

 Suppose I want to prepare a classic hat-trick: pull a rabbit out of a top hat.
-For this I would obviously need both a top hat and a rabbit.
+For this, I would obviously need both a top hat and a rabbit.
 The question is, how do I make sure that the hat fits the rabbit?
 I can't just order any hat, it has to be large enough to contain the rabbit.

 {% img right /images/frink/rabbit_measure.png 256 392 %}

 Since I know literally nothing about rabbits and their sizes, I will use the picture on the right, depicting a fairly typical rabbit, as a reference.

-From this picture we need to extract an estimate of the rabbit's size.
+From this picture, we need to extract an estimate of the rabbit's size.
 Luckily, the rabbit holds, as they usually do, a pocket watch, and using the handy table from [this](http://www.kenrockwell.com/watches/pocket-watch-sizes.htm) site we have an estimate of the diameter of a typical pocket watch:
 ```
 pocketWatch = new interval[1.0, 1.9] inch
 // [0.0254, 0.04826] m (length)
 ```

-As you can see intervals are integrated with units; we could have also written `new interval[1.0 inch, 1.9 inch]`, but this way is more concise.
+As you can see, intervals are integrated with units; we could also have written `new interval[1.0 inch, 1.9 inch]`, but this way is more concise.

-Knowing the diameter of a pocket watch we can draw a little "pocket watch scale" for the rabbit (on the same picture on the right).
+Knowing the diameter of a pocket watch, we can draw a little "pocket watch scale" for the rabbit (on the same picture on the right).
 We are assuming that both the legs and the ears are foldable, so the measurement excludes this area.
-Looking at the picture, it seems that the rabbit is about 10.5 watches tall, and about 5 watches wide.
+Looking at the picture, we can see that the rabbit is about 10.5 watches tall, and about 5 watches wide.
 Since I don't really know how squishy a real rabbit is, let's give both dimensions a bit of an error margin either way, so:
 ```
 heightInWatches = new interval[10.5 - 1, 10.5 + 1]
 widthInWatches = new interval[5 - 0.5, 5 + 0.5]